alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 https://github.com/NVIDIA/pix2pixHD.git

 ### Training pix2pixHD
 For training pix2pixHD, you will need to upload your input data domain A to `/storage/train_A`, and your output data domain B to `/storage/train_B`.
 AS A REMINDER, the pix2pixHD model requires that the images in domain A are paired with images in domain B; this means that the spatial structure for a pair of images should be similar.
 For example, domain A could be semantic segmentation maps  and domain B would be the corresponding RGB images, and a pair of images would be the semantic segmentation map of a specific scene and the corresponding RGB image.
 Because of this requirement, the filenames will need to be the same for image pairs.
 For example, an image pair would be  `/storage/train_A/0001.png` and `/storage/train_B/0001.png`.
+Note that you will also need to create a folder, `/storage/checkpoints_dir`, where your model weights and intermediate generated images will be saved during training.
 For more information please visit the pix2pix github repository, which includes instructions for training and testing.

 Command Format:

-`python train.py --name <RUNNAME> --dataroot /storage/example_dataset --label_nc 0 --no_instance`
+`python train.py --name <RUNNAME> --dataroot /storage/example_dataset --checkpoints_dir /storage/checkpoints --label_nc 0 --no_instance`

 ### Testing pix2pixHD
 For testing pix2pixHD, you will need to upload your input data domain A to `/storage/test_A`.
+You will also need trained network weights, which should be stored in `/storage/checkpoints_dir`.

 Command Format:

-`python test.py --name <RUNNAME_OF_TRAINED_NETWORK> --dataroot /storage/example_dataset --results_dir /artifacts/pix2pixhd_outputs --resize_or_crop none $@`
+`python test.py --name <RUNNAME_OF_TRAINED_NETWORK> --dataroot /storage/example_dataset --checkpoints_dir /storage/checkpoints_from_training --results_dir /artifacts/pix2pixhd_testoutputs --resize_or_crop none $@`

 <a name="pggan"></a>
 ## Progressive growing of GANs (PG-GAN)